Mineola, Sachem marching bands take top honors

 Many local schools taught the importance of kindness and respect in recognition of National Bullying Prevention Month in October.

+In Lindenhurst, Daniel Street Elementary students learned to identify different ways in which someone could be bullied and the importance of including peers who may feel excluded through an interactive theater program called "Box Out Bullying."

-In East Meadow, eighth-graders at Woodland Middle School heard the emotional story of John Halligan, a Vermont man whose 13-year-old son Ryan died by suicide after years of bullying in 2003.
+In Amityville, students at Park Avenue Memorial Elementary and Edmund W. Miles Middle School heard the emotional story of John Halligan, a Vermont man whose 13-year-old son Ryan died by suicide after years of bullying in 2003.

+In West Babylon, the high school hosted an assembly that featured X Games professionals performing stunts on skateboards and bikes while providing anti-bullying information.
+It was sponsored by the U.S. Marines.

 Comments